RAHIM77/WEBFORM/README.md

 # WEBFORM
-login and registor functionality with profile photo storing  on server
+login and registor functionality data  geting stored storing in mysql  db with profile photo storing  on server just change the db and table and rest all code remains same